 - Providing Quality of Service (QoS) and operational efficiency in your private cloud with minimum manual effort by leveraging software-based cloud operations and analysis services.

 - Use cloud management services to provide your applications, VMs, and SDDC as on-demand services.

 - Rely on image-level backups of all VMs in your private cloud without the need to install a backup agent within the VM.

 - Request on-demand database administration support by Rackspace database administrators (DBAs).

-For details about the currently available optional add-on features, see the appropriate add-on handbook or contact your account team.
+For details about the currently available optional add-on features, contact your account team.

 RPC-VMware roles and permissions#